 - A. Required courses generally.
 Except as provided in Part B, to earn the J.D. degree, a student must successfully complete the following courses: - 1.
 First-year courses: Civil Procedure; Torts; Litigation Skills and Professionalism Lab; Contracts; Property; Criminal Law; Transactional Skills and Professionalism Lab; Constitutional Law I; and Legal Research and Writing I and II.
-For a transfer student, the Associate Dean for Academic Affairs may waive the requirement that the student take the

-Litigation Skills and Professionalism Lab and/or the Transactional Skills and Professionalism Lab.

-- 2. Third and Fourth Term Courses: Constitutional Law: Individual Liberties; Evidence, Legal Research & Writing III, Legal Research & Writing IV; and Professional Responsibility.
+For a transfer student, the Associate Dean for Academic Affairs may waive the requirement that the student take the Litigation Skills and Professionalism Lab and/or the Transactional Skills and Professionalism Lab. - 2.
+Third and Fourth Term Courses: Constitutional Law: Individual Liberties; Evidence, Legal Research & Writing III, Legal Research & Writing IV; and Professional Responsibility.
 Students enrolled in the three-year program are expected to take each of the required courses in their second year.
 The Associate Dean for Academic Affairs may allow a student enrolled in the three-year program to take one or more of these classes after the second year if it is impossible or highly impractical for the student to take one or more of these classes during the third or fourth terms. - 3.
-Experiential Learning: Six credits1 of Experiential Learning in the clinic or in an externship, after successful completion of 30 credits.
+Experiential Learning: Six credits of Experiential Learning in the clinic, in an externship, or in a designated simulation course, after successful completion of 30 credits.
 It is highly recommended that all six credits of Experiential Learning be taken in one semester.
+Only three of the six credits may be from simulation courses.
+Designated simulation courses are Business Planning, Trial Advocacy, and ADR.